egonbeermat/RemoteDisplay/README.md

 This assumes you already have Ethernet connectivity and code setup.
 Refer to the examples and Ethernet library documentation if you haven't already done so.
 Follow these **5** steps to implement:

-**Step 1:** include the library and declare an instance of RemoteDisplay:
+**Step 1:** Include the library and declare an instance of RemoteDisplay:

   ```c++
   #include <RemoteDisplay.h>